pmcharrison/psynet-tutorial-ismir-2025/docs/01-topics/04-timeline.rst

     )

 Then run the experiment, either using ``psynet test local`` or ``psynet debug local``.
-If you are using VSCode/Cursor, and assuming your launch configuration is set up correctly (this repository automatically does that for you by providing a prepopulated ``.vscode/launch.json`` file in each experiment directory), then once the ``debugger()`` call is hit you will see a notice in the console to press F5 to begin debugging.
+Once the ``debugger()`` call is hit you will see a notice in the console to press F5 to begin debugging.
 This should drop you into VSCode's built-in debugger, allowing you to inspect the current variables and execute code in the debug console.
 This is a great way to improve your understanding of how your experiment is working.

 **Exercise**: insert a ``debugger()`` call in the timeline demo's timeline and use it to explore the local environment.

 .. note::

+    To use the PsyNet debugger in a VSCode/Cursor project, your repository needs to contain an appropriate ``.vscode/launch.json`` file.
+    See this repository's ``.vscode/launch.json`` file for an example.

     If you aren't using VSCode or Cursor you can use a different debugger instead.
     Unfortunately standard IDE debuggers don't work out of the box because of the way that PsyNet uses subprocesses.